R&D cycles are expensive.

 Green hydrogen — PEM electrolysis & storage materials

-Four electronic landscape regimes, across all domains
+Four electronic landscape regimes, one diagnostic principle

-| DFT | ELSD | |
+| Conventional VQE / single-point | ELSD audit layer | |

 |---|---|---|

-| Output | Single converged energy | Regime classification — Rigid Stability, Rugged, Multi-Basin, or Pathological |
+| Output | Single converged energy | Audit verdict + regime classification (Rigid Stability, Coherent Open-Shell, Multi-Basin, Pathology) |

 | Runs per system | One | 15–35 independent optimizer trajectories |

-| Reliability signal | None — convergence is assumed, not tested | Explicit — σ, dominant determinant weight, sector audit |
+| Reliability signal | Implicit — convergence is assumed, not tested | Explicit — σ, sector purity (N and 2Sẑ), dominant determinant weight, SCF-root stability |

-| Multi-reference systems | Can be unreliable; no built-in self-diagnostic | Classifies whether multi-reference character is structured or pathological |
+| Multi-reference systems | No built-in self-diagnostic | Classifies whether multi-reference character is structured or pathological |

-| Active-space adequacy | Not assessed | Flagged via controlled fragment extension tests |
+| Active-space adequacy | Not assessed | Flagged via controlled fragment-extension tests |

-| Decision readiness | Implicit — assumed from convergence | Explicit — decision-grade classification or flagged constraint |
+| Decision readiness | Implicit — assumed from convergence | Explicit — decision-grade classification or flagged constraint, with the audit reproducible by an external reader from the deposited evidence |

 How ELSD is built

-UCCSD · 20-qubit operating point
+operating point

 Patent pending